helix-editor/helix/book/src/pickers.md

 ### Filtering Picker Results

 Most pickers perform fuzzy matching using [fzf syntax](https://github.com/junegunn/fzf?tab=readme-ov-file#search-syntax).
-Two exceptions are the global search picker, which uses regex, and the workspace symbol picker, which passes search terms to the LSP.
+Two exceptions are the global search picker, which uses regex, and the workspace symbol picker, which passes search terms to the language server.
 Note that OR operations (`|`) are not currently supported.

 If a picker shows multiple columns, you may apply the filter to a specific column by prefixing the column name with `%`.
 Column names can be shortened to any prefix, so `%p`, `%pa` or `%pat` all mean the same as `%path`.
 For example, a query of `helix %p .toml !lang` in the global search picker searches for the term "helix" within files with paths ending in ".toml" but not including "lang".